walczakw/p1-brilliant-vision/README.md

 - Firstly, the basic concept was added to display the site on mobile devices (phones and tablets).
 The goal was to show the layout of each element on the site.
 [Link to wireframe](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframe-mobile-and-tablet.png)
 - Secondly, a separate wireframe was added to show how images on the 'Gallery' page will be displayed on bigger screens (e.g. tablets).
 [Link to wireframe](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframe-gallery-page-tablet.png)
 - Lastly, the wireframes for the desktop were added together with more details such as potential color choice or sample images.
 These wireframes also include additional pages: 'Query form', 'Thank you' and '404 error'.
 [Link to wireframe](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframe-desktop.png)
-- During the development stage, some changes were made to the initial concept:
+- During the development stage, some changes were made to the initial concept.
+Main changes:
-  -
+  - The decision has been made to put sections of the website into separate pages rather than to have a one scrollable page.
+This was to reduce the number of nav bar menu items by one so that there would be more space on smaller screens.
+This would not be necessary if a 'hamburger' type of menu was planned.
+  - The landing page ('Hero' section) now has a background image visible at 100% screen width and 85% view height.
+This change was applied after receiving feedback from a test user who looked at the wireframes and suggested it for a more "professional" look.

 ### Color palette choice and Accessibility